Saturday, July 11, 2026

 I lived for 26 years on Vashon Island, Washington in the Puget Sound coming from Northern California.
 I'd made a change in the bell business & was moving to be closer to the business and foundry in downtown Seattle, while enjoying a major change of viewpoint.

-A mutual California friend had wanted me to meet Stephen Silha, a long-time resident of Vashon.
+A California friend had wanted me to meet Stephen Silha, a long-time resident of Vashon Island.
 I invited him to my 50th birthday-costume-fete & we clicked ... beginning a long-distance courtship until my move to Third Avenue between Pike and Pine, which continued easily, with just a ferry ride between us.
+We enjoyed having my pied-à-terre & his island home.
 After a few years & a remodeling project, I became a full-time Islander.

 We remodeled a house built on a cliff facing Tahoma, the native name of the mountain white folks called Rainier.
-Over more than two decades it became a sweet home with a custom-built writing cottage for Stephen.
-I had a generous garden-level jewelry & bell design studio, in which I worked... all surrounded by a well-gardened series of terraced beds of vegetables & blossoms protected by a good fence... long known for its gentle hospitality.
+Over more than two decades it became a sweet home with a writing cottage we built for Stephen.
+I had a generous garden-level jewelry & bell design studio... all surrounded by a well-gardened series of terraced beds of vegetables & blossoms protected by a good fence.
+It was long known for its gentle hospitality.

 Stephen named it Soundcliff -- as both a description & a prayer for stabilizing its precarious situation.
 He is a writer/filmmaker, I am a visual artist.
 We both worked creating the garden.
 We've forged our several vocations into our own history.

-"Our" Island was a great bailiwick for this unique pair of creatives... bridging worlds of travel with well grounded stability.
+"Our" Island was a great bailiwick for this unique pair of creatives... bridging worlds of inner & outer travel with well grounded stability.
 Islands have unique ways to collect such adventurers!
-We each developed separate as well as shared identities within a large community of acquaintances & deep friendships near & far.
+We each developed our separate as well as shared identities within a large community of acquaintances & deep friendships near & far.

 A large collection of small wearable jewelry bells became the public aspect of my life.
 I quickly joined a very active group of artists residing on the Island who organized to host two annual Open Studio tours--one in May, when spring is blooming & the other on the first two weekends in December, during the holiday celebrations.
 Those have become very important rare opportunities for the artists in their studios to meet patrons in important, more intimate connection.